pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 In resolve locks phase, GC will clean up the locks of aborted transaction and commit the locks of success transaction. `GCWorker` scans the locks from every store and call [`BatchResolveLocks`](https://github.com/tikv/client-go/blob/daddf73a0706d78c9e980c91c97cc9ed100f1919/txnkv/txnlock/lock_resolver.go#L184) for cleaning up, you may read [lock resolver chapter](lock-resolver.md) for more information about locks.

-From TiDB 5.0, it's possible to scan by physical mode which bypass the Raft layer and scan the locks directly.
-The [`resolveLocks`](https://github.com/pingcap/tidb/blob/v5.2.1/store/gcworker/gc_worker.go#L1001-L1018) function will use legecy mode as a fallback even if physical mode is set.
+There are two modes when scanning locks, legacy mode and physical mode.
+Currently, only legacy mode is stable.
+The physical mode(a.k.a., Green GC) is introduced in TiDB 4.0, however not GA yet.
+When it is available, it's possible to scan locks by physical mode which bypasses the Raft layer and scan the locks directly.
+The [`resolveLocks`](https://github.com/pingcap/tidb/blob/v5.2.1/store/gcworker/gc_worker.go#L1001-L1018) function will use legacy mode as a fallback even if physical mode is set.

 ```go
 func (w *GCWorker) resolveLocks(ctx context.Context, safePoint uint64, concurrency int, usePhysical bool) (bool, error) {